senacor/Tutorials-Microservices/hints/stage-06/README.md

 http://172.17.0.7:8082/account
 ```

-Note: If you encounter a problem with the Feign client in the accounting project (Error 500 when POSTing a new account) you can extend the Eureka configuration in the application.yml file of both the demo and the accounting project:
+Note: If you encounter a problem with the Feign client in the accounting project (Error 500 when POSTing a new account) you can extend the Eureka configuration in the application.yml file of both the customer and the accounting project:

 ```YAML
 (...)